cn-dp/K8s-Avamar/README.md

 **Conclusion**

-There are different ways of deploying avamar agent, however in this case we chose StatefulSet because by definition StatefulSet Pods have a unique identity that is comprised of an ordinal, a stable network identity, and stable storage.
+There are different ways of deploying Avamar agent, however in this case we chose StatefulSet because by definition StatefulSet Pods have a unique identity that is comprised of an ordinal, a stable network identity, and stable storage.
 The identity sticks to the Pod, regardless of which node it’s (re)scheduled on.
-This guarantees that once the avamar agent is registered with the avamar server it will always maintain its identity regardless of pods scheduling which insures only 1 agent is registered for the given pod.
+This guarantees that once the Avamar agent is registered with the Avamar server it will always maintain its identity regardless of pods scheduling which ensures only 1 agent is registered for the given pod.

 Kubernetes is transforming from being used in experiments to a production grade infrastructure that powers production applications.
-We hope this paper shed some lights on how to leverage Avamar as a backup solutions for apps running on kubernetes.
+We hope this paper sheds some light on how to leverage Avamar as a backup solution for apps running on Kubernetes.

 **Reference:**